 Traffic counters will also be used to collect use information at recreation sites that are suitable for traffic counter placement.
-Traffic counters will be installed two weeks ahead of the recreation use assessment dates to ensure proper functionality prior to the study season.
-Traffic counters will be check and data downloaded on each of the recreation use assessment days.
+Traffic counters will be installed 2 weeks ahead of the Recreation Use Assessment dates to ensure proper functionality prior to the study season.
+Traffic counters will be checked and data will be downloaded on each Recreation Use Assessment day.

-Month Recreation Use Assessment Days
+Month RECREATION USE ASSESSMENT DAYS

 May • Holiday weekend day (either on Memorial Day or during the associated Memorial Day weekend in 2025)

-• Two weekend days
+• 2 weekend days

-June • Two weekdays
+June • 2 weekdays

-Julv • Two weekend or holiday days (one day will be on the Fourth of July or during the associated Fourth of July weekend)
+July • 2 weekend or holiday days (1 day will be on the Fourth of July or during the associated Fourth of July weekend)

-2 • Two weekdays
+• 2 weekdays

-August/ • Two weekend days (one day will be on Labor Day or during the associated Labor Day weekend in 2025)
+August/ • 2 weekend days (1 day will be on Labor Day or during the associated Labor Day weekend in 2025)

-September Two weekdays
+September • 2 weekdays